Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Consolidated and exportable ESG reporting.

-• Optimization of operational costs associated with collections.
+• Optimisation of operational costs associated with collections.

 In a B2B comparison process, these are the critical criteria:

-The platform must allow data visualization and comparison by store, region, and country.
+The platform must allow data visualisation and comparison by store, region and country.

-One of retail’s main bottlenecks is document management.
-Each authorized operator sends identification documents, contracts, and certificates that traditionally must be uploaded manually, store by store.
+One of retail's main bottlenecks is precisely document management.
+Each authorised operator sends identification documents, contracts and certificates that traditionally must be uploaded manually, store by store.

 The ability to integrate data from multiple external providers.